diabetes insulin 100 anniversary

 In February, 1924, James Havens smiles as he stands on skis on a snowy hill, with his clothes covered in powdered snow.

 A discovery becomes born.
 Diabetic clinics have been hooked up on the Christie Street Veterans Hospital, Toronto General Hospital, and the Hospital for Sick Children.
-U of T’s Connaught Antitoxin Laboratories started out ramping up insulin manufacturing and the University entered into a settlement with Eli Lilly & Co. to start large-scale manufacturing—bringing insulin from bench to bedside with progressive results.
+U of T’s Connaught Antitoxin Laboratories started out ramping up insulin manufacturing, and the University entered into a settlement with Eli Lilly & Co. to start large-scale manufacturing—bringing insulin from bench to bedside with progressive results.

 A Nobel Prize in Medicine Followed